bpetrikovics/teamspeak3-music-control/README.md

 ## ..And what it does NOT do (yet..
 TBD..)

 * Access control - the assumption is that you would not directly put this on the internet without protection, and use some security measures to protect it (e.g. firewall; access via VPN; apply basic HTTP user/password protection with a htpasswd file; run in a VM which is not publicly accessible)
+* Please read the security section at the end!

 ## Components used: